acolby/creditor/readme.md

 };
 ```

 The above example takes the directory and exports all items that are defined at the second layer of the file.
-This is to create an interface file for other directorys or for perhaps a library interface.
+This is to create an interface file for other directories or for perhaps a library interface.

 ```js
 export { routes_login } from "#src/routes/login";